NHC Lemoore nurse case manager provides compassion and excellence in military healthcare

-Pamela Brosius is a registered nurse and certified nurse case manager who is a civilian contractor at Naval Health Clinic Lemoore.
-Brosius is from Wellington, Kansas.
+LEMOORE, Calif.
+(June 6, 2024) -- Pamela Brosius is a registered nurse (RN) and certified nurse case manager who is a civilian contractor at Naval Health Clinic Lemoore.
+Brosius is from Wellington, Kansas and has worked at the clinic for seven years.
 Her commitment to case management and the active duty service members she serves is unwavering.

-(DoD photo by Elaine Heirigs/Released)
+“I am a patient advocate and I help patients make informed decisions,” said Brosius.
+“I also assist in navigating the complexities of the healthcare system and support patients in establishing a comprehensive care plan so they can return to optimal functionality and duty.”

+Brosius’ expertise also extends to coordinating patient movement for seriously ill or injured service members and is a critical aspect of military medicine.
+A typical workday is never the same, Brosius is always communicating with Sailors, their leadership, family members and provides guidance and education to all involved.

 |Date Taken: